risc0/risc0-foundry-template/contracts/README.md

 # Bonsai Solidity Contracts

-This directory contains the Solidity contract for deploying a [Bonsai] application through the Ethereum relay.
+This directory contains the Solidity contract for deploying a [Bonsai] application.
 There are two primary starter template contracts included.

 The Solidity libraries for Bonsai can be found at [github.com/risc0/risc0](https://github.com/risc0/risc0/tree/main/bonsai/ethereum).